Ireland’s top court rules Canadian trade deal in breach of constitution - NewsBreak

 Six judges on the panel suggested that this “constitutional disregard” could be remedied by amending the Arbitration Act 2010, with Mr Justice Peter Charleton disagreeing.

-The judgment said: “An amendment to the Arbitration Act 2010, such as is proposed by the majority of the Court, is a contradiction of CETA and in addition to Government decision and legislation, will also require a specific protocol to the treaty as a matter of international law.
+The judgement said: “An amendment to the Arbitration Act 2010, such as is proposed by the majority of the Court, is a contradiction of Ceta and in addition to Government decision and legislation, will also require a specific protocol to the treaty as a matter of international law.

 “Even were there to be such a protocol and amended legislation, points two to six hereof are not overcome.